 Dawn and dusk are the best times to photograph eagles, especially a little before sunrise.
 “You can catch them as they’re starting to get active,” Dan says.
 Plus, “it’s the best light.”

-The Beall Mansion bed-and-breakfast inn offers eagle getaway packages.
+The Beall Mansion bed-and-breakfast inn offers eagle getaway packages this season.

 Along the Mississippi River, the sky is full of eagles at Lock and Dam 18.
-In 2018, the largest numbers of adults were recorded on January 3 (491) and 10 (453).
+Typically, the largest numbers of adult sightings are in January.

 Both Starved Rock and Matthiessen state parks attract large eagle populations in winter, thanks to the nearby Plum Island Eagle Sanctuary on the Illinois River.
-Watch eagles from the top of Starved Rock or catch an eagle trolley tour from the park lodge.
+Watch eagles from the top of Starved Rock or check out the park-guided tours.

 in